5 Keys to a Successful Gratitude Practice

 Turns out the deliberate creation of this grateful state has a cascade of positive impacts.
 No matter how busy you might feel, it is worth making time for gratitude.

-On an organizational level, this seems like a worthwhile priority.
-Encouraging people to slow down, begin a brief wellness practice that expands their bandwidth, increases their creativity, and positively influences demonstrations of integrity within the company seems like a solid choice.
+On an organizational level, this is a worthwhile priority.
+Encouraging people to slow down and begin a brief wellness practice that expands their bandwidth, increases their creativity, and positively influences demonstrations of integrity within the company seems like a solid choice.

 Once you decide that a gratitude practice belongs in your life and on your team, check out the 5 Keys to a Successful Gratitude Practice below.